alexryd/homebridge-shelly/README.md

 * [Shelly RGBW2](https://shelly.cloud/wifi-smart-shelly-rgbw-2/)
 * [Shelly Sense](https://shelly.cloud/shelly-sense/)
 * [Shelly Vintage](https://shelly.cloud/wifi-smart-home-automation-shelly-vintage/)

+Is your device not on the list?
+See the section about unsupported devices below.

 ### Notes
 <sup>1</sup> To use Shelly 2 or Shelly 2.5 in roller shutter mode the device